 Layering paint is a great way to add depth and the appearance of light on your finished project.
 I love how it softens a single stark color.

 Make sure you let each layer dry before adding another, but because you’re using so little paint, it dries almost instantly.

 For stencils that have small details – or if you want to only use a portion of the design – masking tape is great for protecting those areas from the edge of the brush.

 Not only can you blend colors, but you can also use several different colors within a design.

 After the designs are dry, spread an additional layer of decoupage medium over each tile and let them dry completely.
 Thin layers dry quickly, as you can tell here.

 Finally, glue the tiles together and let them dry.
-I used construction adhesive, which does an amazing job and is what I choose for most of my projects now that require glue.
+I use this construction adhesive.
+It does an amazing job, and is what I choose for most of my projects now that require glue.

 A 4″ potted plant fits perfectly within these planters, so you can change them out all throughout the season with no fuss at all.

-I hope you’ve been inspired to make your own tile planter, and if you like the stencils I used, they’re available in my new Etsy shop, LiveCreativelyGoods.
-Click over and check it out!
+I hope you’ve been inspired to make your own tile planter.
+The custom stencils are available in my new Etsy shop, LiveCreativelyGoods.